Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel

 I really wanted to go but couldn’t because I was in the middle of launch week and it was impossible to get away for a day, let alone three.
 But if I had gone on this trip, there would have been a few rules I would have abided by.

-With the inherent conflict involved in sponsored trips, I would have made sure I followed these two principles:
+With the inherent conflict involved in accepting sponsored trips, I would have made sure I followed these two principles:

 1. No reviews on comped hotels